kamalahmed/image-placeholder-app/readme.md

 4. Then run `npm start`
 5. Then browse `http:localhost:3000` and upload your images
 6. You will get your images in a zip file to be downloaded after processing automatically.

+## This app is free to use.
+This app is free to use.
+If you do use it, then only a request that do not redistribute the code as if you own it.
+Rather share this repository link please and if possible then give this repository a star.
+Thank you :)